decentralized-identity/github-did/README.md

 If you would like to develop a new signature suite, like the ones we propose such as `OpenPgpSignature2019` and  `EcdsaKoblitzSignature2019`, make sure to make it clear that it is a `PROPOSAL`, and get it registered once its clearly documented, has test coverage, and supports at least the fields described in [terminology](https://w3c-dvcg.github.io/ld-signatures/#terminology).

+#### Help Wanted

+The DID Spec is long, and this project does not fully support a DID implementation.
+If you would like to contribute, or have questions about DIDs, please feel free to open an issue or a PR.

 ### Development